-The collection of the revenue considerably Department has increased owing to timely registrations and renewals, efficient collection of registration fees, imposition of fines for defaulters and penalties for malpractices, etc.
+The collection the revenue of considerably Department has increased owing to timely registrations and renewals, efficient collection of registration fees, imposition of fines for defaulters penalties for and malpractices, etc.

 The Touristic activities encompass a variety of services including Deck beds and Umbrellas, Government Shacks, Hotels, Photography, Taxis, Adventure Sports and Tourist Guides among others.